openvinotoolkit/openvino/docs/IE_PLUGIN_DG/PluginTesting.md

 Inference Engine (IE) tests infrastructure provides a predefined set of functional tests and utilities.
 They are used to verify a plugin using the Inference Engine public API.
 All the tests are written in the [Google Test C++ framework](https://github.com/google/googletest).

-Inference Engine Plugin tests are included in the `IE::funcSharedTests` CMake target which is built within the  Deep Learning Deployment Toolkit (DLDT) repository
+Inference Engine Plugin tests are included in the `IE::funcSharedTests` CMake target which is built within the OpenVINO repository
 (see [Build Plugin Using CMake](@ref plugin_build) guide).
 This library contains tests definitions (the tests bodies) which can be parametrized and instantiated in plugins depending on whether a plugin supports a particular feature, specific sets of parameters for test on supported operation set and so on.

 Test definitions are splitted into tests class declaration (see `inference_engine/tests/functional/plugin/shared/include`) and tests class implementation (see `inference_engine/tests/functional/plugin/shared/src`) and include the following scopes of plugin conformance tests: